-- 3. As a consequence we should be very cautious in referring, as it is sometimes done in the literature, to the classical betting scheme as being reversible.
+- 3. When referring to the betting game in de Finetti's framework, we should be very cautious in referring, as it is sometimes done in the literature, to the classical betting scheme as being reversible.
 What should be stressed is that the classical betting game is sequential.
 As the gambler has the possibility of choosing the direction of the bet after reading the odds, she can unilaterally impose a payoff-matrix swap to the bookmaker.
 In the presence of second order uncertainty (see Theorem 3.5 below), gamblers will cease to have this privilege. - 4.
-Owing to its cogency, we follow de Finetti in assuming that the stakes involved in betting game correspond to actual money (in some currency).
-So, in order to avoid the potential complications arising from the diminishing marginal utility of money, we need to make further restriction to the effect that stakes should be small, what de Finetti refers to as the rigidity hypothesis (see [6] pp.77-78).
+Owing to its cogency, we follow de Finetti in assuming that the stakes involved in the betting game correspond to actual money (in some currency).
+So, in order to avoid the potential complications arising from the diminishing marginal utility of money, we need to make further restriction to the effect that stakes should be small, what de Finetti refers to as the rigidity hypothesis (see [8] pp.77-78).
 This of course applies to the interpretation of probability and not to the calculus.
+As a consequence, the current framework is not committed to representing any specific attitude towards risk. - 5.
+Since this paper aims at extending de Finetti's framework, we naturally focussed on his betting scheme and the resulting criterion of coherence.
+This is certainly not the only framework supporting a subjectivist foundation of probability.
+For one thing, de Finetti himself supported (see [8] ch.
+3) an alternative (but mathematically equivalent) criterion based on proper scoring rules, which however is not directly relevant to our present discussion.
+As already mentioned in passing, Ramsey put forward, independently of de Finetti, the decision-theoretic foundation for subjective probability.
+Building on both those pioneering contributions, Savage axiomatised ([37]) the core of what is now referred to as bayesian decision theory.